Tutorial

 Use this workflow when the visual state matters.
 A screenshot keeps the page layout, figures, panels, highlights, margins, typography, and reader chrome as they were visible during capture.
 That can be useful for:

 If the source offers an official export, use that first.
 Native PDF, EPUB, notes export, or course-material export buttons usually preserve text better and create smaller files.
-Screenshot capture is the fallback when the official export is missing, incomplete, visually broken, or not suited to the part of the page you need.
+Screenshot capture is a fallback only when the pages are permitted and the visual state matters.

 Shotomatic is useful here because reading pages usually follow a fixed rhythm: